Edward L. Cochrane: Naval career

 The son of retired Marine Brigadier General Henry Clay Cochrane (1842–1913), Edward Lull Cochrane was born at Mare Island, California in 1892.
-He entered the United States Naval Academy in 1910 and was commissioned as a Navy ensign upon graduation in 1914.
+His family eventually settled in Chester, Pennsylvania.
+From 1909 to 1910, Cochrane attended the University of Pennsylvania.
+He entered the United States Naval Academy in 1910 and was commissioned as a Navy ensign upon graduating second of 154 in his class on June 5, 1914.
+After serving aboard the battleship Rhode Island for two years, Cochrane attended the Naval Postgraduate School in 1916.

 During World War I, he served at Philadelphia Naval Shipyard and transferred to the Navy's Construction Corps.
 He graduated in 1920 from the Massachusetts Institute of Technology (MIT), with a Master of Science degree in Naval Architecture.

 Between the World Wars, Cochrane served in various positions related to shipbuilding, including in the Navy's Bureau of Construction and Repair, predecessor to the Bureau of Ships.
+He attended the Naval War College in 1939 and was promoted to captain on July 1, 1940.
+Cochrane then served as assistant naval attaché at the U.S. Embassy in London.

 He assumed the post of Chief, BuShips in November 1942, succeeding Rear Admiral Alexander H. Van Keuren.
 From January 1941 until assuming command of the bureau, Cochrane served as the Assistant Head of the Design Division.
+He was promoted to rear admiral effective November 1, 1942 and then to vice admiral on April 3, 1945.
+From 1946 to 1947, Cochrane served as Chief of the Material Division, Department of the Navy.

 Academic career

 Cochrane retired from the navy in 1947, while serving as a member of the President's Advisory Committee on the Merchant Marine.
 He then joined the faculty of MIT, serving from 1947 to 1950 as head of the Department of Ocean Engineering (originally known as the Department of Naval Architecture), and from 1952 to 1954 as head of the School of Engineering.

+From 1950 to 1952, Cochrane interrupted his academic career to serve as chairman of the Federal Maritime Board and head of the Maritime Administration for President Harry S. Truman.